enormandeau/github_tutorial/files/03_git.md

 ## Overview of Git

 Git is the revision control system behind GitHub.
 Git's role is to **make code development more structured and to facilitate collaboration**.
+Git was written by Linus Torvald, who is know for having written the Linux kernel.
+The Linux kernel developers were using a revision control system but Linus felt a new tool was needed.
+Between two kernel versions, he thus wrote Git to replace the revision control tool they were using.

 ## Graphical Interface vs Command Line

-We will use the command line to understand the process.
-As there are many graphical interfaces, this is a simple way to understand the necessary commands; later you can use whichever graphical interface you choose.
+In this tutorial, we will use the command line to understand the process of using Git.
+The terminal brings us closer to the core Git commands and so leads to a better understanding.
+As there are many graphical interfaces and since they vary from OS to OS, using the terminal is also simpler for teaching;
+Everybody is using the same interface.
+Later you can use whichever graphical interface you choose.

 ## Using Linux via Terminal.com